 Special Considerations.
 If a delay is encountered due to the effects of weather, flight schedules (commercial or chartered), or space availability, and the delay could result in an equipment outage time exceeding that specified in the Maximum Outage Times table, the AOMC will be immediately notified.
-The maintenance activity report (e.g., EMRS) includes the time that equipment exceeded the maximum outage time, and the actions taken to minimize the delay.
+The maintenance activity report (e.g., EMRS) includes the time that the equipment exceeded the maximum outage time, and the actions taken to minimize the delay.

 Other Than ASOS.
-Systems designated as Other-Than-ASOS (OTA), which are AMOS and RAMOS replacements, will be maintained to the AMOS and RAMOS restoration requirements.
-OTAs at airports were an aviation service level is established will be maintained to the service level requirement listed in the Maximum Outage Times table.
+Systems designated as Other-Than-ASOS (OTA), which are AMOS and Remote Automatic Meteorological Observing System (RAMOS) replacements, will be maintained according to the AMOS and RAMOS restoration requirements.
+OTAs at airports where an aviation service level is established will be maintained according to the service level requirement listed in the Maximum Outage Times table.